Director of Science

-Washing your hands and practicing social distancing are the very best tools for keeping the virus out of your home and staying safe.
+Getting the vaccine, washing your hands, wearing a mask, and practicing social distancing are the very best tools for keeping the virus out of your home and stay safe.
 Using alcohol-based hand sanitizer is also a good option on the go if you can’t get to a sink – but remember to wash your hands thoroughly as soon as you can.

 Keep your surroundings generally clean

 Cleaning and general hygiene are great for your health.
 Soap and water are amazingly effective at removing both dirt and germs from surfaces.
 There are no studies that have shown that using disinfectants on surfaces at home results in any lower rates of illness than from simply cleaning a home with soap and water.